elboy/cs155-project2/cs155-proj2/README.txt

 ---------------------------------------

 Exploit Alpha (Cookie Theft):
 When user doesn't exist, render 'profile/view' with error message that doesn't contain the nonexistent (and possibly malicious) username.
+On Piazza, Gaspar said this is a sufficient defense for this attack.

 Resources:
   - None